Caleb Carr, military historian and author of bestselling novel 'The Alienist,' dies at 68

 Out of his suffering, Caleb Carr learned to despise violence, fear insanity and probe the origins of cruelty.
 In his best-known book, ''The Alienist,'' John Schuyler Moore is a New York Times police reporter in 1890s Manhattan who helps investigative a series of vicious murders of adolescent boys.
 Carr would call the novel as much a ''whydunit'' as ''whodunit,'' and wove in references to the emerging 19th century discipline of psychology as Moore and his friend Dr. Laszlo Kreizler track down not just the killer's identity, but what drove him to his crimes.

 ''The Alienist,'' published in 1994 and the kind of carefully researched, old-fashioned page-turner the Beats had rebelled against, combined fictional characters such as Moore with historical figures ranging from financial tycoon J. P. Morgan to restaurateur Charlie Delmonico.
-Carr also featured the city's police commissioner at the time, Theodore Roosevelt, with whom the author felt a surprising kinship.
+Carr also featured the city's police commissioner at the time, Theodore Roosevelt.

-''Personally and psychologically, I had always found TR one of the most compelling figures in U.S. history,'' Carr told Strand Magazine in 2018.

-''Later I realized that some of this had to do with the fact that, as a young man stricken by physical ailments and the fears they inspire, he was brought through his darkest times by his father, a deeply compassionate and caring man.
-This is often key to great men with noble hearts: an overtly caring father.
-Having had the reverse — a father who was the chief cause of my childhood fears and ailments — I was drawn to what was, for me, an exotic upbringing.''

 Carr's other books included the Sherlock Holmes novel ''The Italian Secretary,'' the historical study ''The Devil Soldier'' and a 2024 memoir that stood as his literary farewell, ''My Beloved Monster: Masha, the Half-Wild Rescue Cat Who Rescued Me.''